-301 Canadian Agreements and Plans

-- 301.1 Federal Emergency Response Plan - 301.2 Environmental Emergencies Response Operations Plan (2013) - 301.3 Applicable provincial, regional and municipal emergency response plans.

-302 U.S. Agreements and Plans

-- National Oil and Hazardous Substances Pollution Contingency Plan (NCP) - 302.2 Region 1 Regional Oil and Hazardous Substances Pollution Contingency Plan - 302.3 Region 1 Inland Area Contingency Plan - 302.4 National Response Framework (NRF) - 302.5 Applicable state and local emergency response plans

-303 Joint Agreements and Plans
+301 Canadian Agreements and Plans 301.1 Federal Emergency Response Plan 301.2 Environmental Emergencies Response Operations Plan 301.3 Applicable provincial, regional and municipal emergency response plans 302 U.S. Agreements and Plans 302.1 National Oil and Hazardous Substances Pollution Contingency Plan 302.2 Region 5 Regional Oil and Hazardous Substance Pollution Contingency Plan 302.3 Region 8 Regional Contingency Plan 302.4 National Response Framework 302.5 Applicable state and local emergency response plans 303 Joint Agreements and Plans 303.1 Agreement between the Government of Canada and the Government of the United States on Emergency Management Cooperation (2009)

-International Emergency Management Assistance Memorandum of Understanding (2000)

-Agreement between the Government of Canada and the Government of the United States on Emergency Management Cooperation (2009)

 Whether crossing the border for response activities from the Canadian side or the U.S. side, the basic process to cross the border is similar.
-Before workers and their vehicles, equipment and supplies cross the border to respond to a polluting incident, EC and/or U.S. EPA officials are to provide advance notification to both the Canadian and U.S. border control agencies, using the contact coordinates for the Canada Border Services Agency (CBSA) and the U.S. Customs and Border Protection (CBP) outlined in Tabs B1 and B2, respectively.
+Before workers and their vehicles, equipment, and supplies cross the border to respond to a polluting incident, EC and/or U.S. EPA officials are to provide advance notification to both the Canadian and U.S. border control agencies, using the contact coordinates for the Canada Border Services Agency (CBSA) and the U.S. Customs and Border Protection (CBP) outlined in Tabs B1 and B2, respectively.
 The notification is to provide information on the response, the fact that it is being conducted under the Inland Plan, the specific individuals (including their name, date of birth, and passport number or other Western Hemisphere Travel Initiative compliant document number), vehicles, equipment, and supplies involved in the response, and where and when the workers are planning to cross the border.
 Tab B1 contains the telephone and facsimile numbers as well as the e-mail address to be used to notify CBSA.
 Tab B2 contains a list of CBP offices and their telephone and facsimile numbers.